 To do this well, you first need to find out what is important to your client .
 What do they really want and need?
 Once you know, you can then tailor your features and benefits to help move them to commit to buying more from your firm.

 Questions to find out what is important to your client include:

 - What are the Top 3 criteria on which you select your accountant?

 - If we work with you, what is the main result you want to achieve?

 - What initially attracted you to us, rather than our competitors?

 - What was it that your current accountant was doing that has prompted you to seek another accountant?

-If you can highlight your Lead’s desires and propose your firm as the solution to achieve this result, you can sell your expensive advisory services to your clients and get them to buy
+If you can highlight your client’s desires and propose your firm as the solution to achieve this result, you can sell your expensive advisory services to your clients.